 In the Vacation section, indicate the amount of vacation time the appointee will be entitled to.
-If the appointment is for one year, 2 weeks paid vacation time should be provided.
-If the appointment is for less than one year, select N/A and 4% will automatically be included in your total stipend amount.
+Typically, vacation entitlement for a 1 year appointment is 2 weeks.
+For appointments less than 1 year, indicate the number of vacation day(s) OR select N/A and 4% will automatically be included in your total stipend amount.
 If you would like to pay 4% vacation pay in addition to the total stipend amount, multiply the original stipend amount by 1.04.
 Using the example provided above, the formula to calculate the total stipend plus 4% vacation pay would look like this:

 original stipend amount x 1.04 = stipend amount plus vacation pay